hyunyong/MuAlPhysicsValidation/README.md

 3'b.
 Point **Step1_make_2d_plots.py** at the root file you hadded in the previous step, also specifying an output file:

     python Step1_make_2d_plots.py ../MuAlAnalyzer/FINALFILE.root MuAlRefit_Step1_plots std -b

+This will create a folder with some 2D plots in it named MuAlRefit_Step1_plots as well as a ROOT file MuAlRefit_Step1_plots.root.
+To make comparison plots with another analysis, you may repeat this step to create multiple root files to be used in step 3'c.

 3'c.
-Edit **Step2_makeProfiles.py** to make comparison plots over groups of ROOT files.
-Then run it.
+Edit **Step2_makeProfiles.py** to make comparison plots over groups of analysis datasets.
+You need to edit the following fields:

+    tot_fileList
+    tot_fileListName
+    tot_colors
+    Combinations
+    tot_outputFolderName

+Specify the list of root files created in step 3'b in `tot_fileList`, labeling each dataset in `tot_fileListName` appropriately, and assigning colors and the grouping in `tot_colors` and `Combinations`, respectively.
+Finally, create an output folder to store all your comparison plots in the `tot_outputFolderName` field.
+Then, run the code:

     python Step2_makeProfiles.py -b